EthanReed517/Marvel-Mods-Batch-Scripts/Raven-Formats Scripts/Zsnd/Readme.md

 ## Instructions
 - Run Zsnd.
-  If a ZSM/ZSS file exists in the folder, all of them are extracted.
+  If ZSM/ZSS files exist in the folder, all of them are extracted.
-  A .json file with the same name (.json extension instead of .zss/.zsm) is created by Zsnd.
+  A JSON file with the same name (.json extension instead of .zss/.zsm) is created by Zsnd.
   A new BAT file with the name of the JSON file (.bat extension instead of .json) will be created.
-  If no ZSM/ZSS file exist (and if none is dropped on the BAT), you're asked for a name and platform, and an empty .json file will be created.
+  If no ZSM/ZSS file exist (and if none is dropped on the BAT), you're asked for a name and platform, and an empty JSON file will be created.
 - Add and remove sound files to your hearts desire.
   You can make new folders and add sound files anywhere in the same folder and its sub-folders.
 - Run the new BAT file (the one with the same name as the JSON).